elixir-mint/mint/README.md

 end
 ```

+### WebSocket Support

+Mint itself does not support the WebSocket protocol, but it can be used as the foundation to build a WebSocket client on top of.
+If you need WebSocket support, you can use [mint_web_socket].

+### Connection Management and Pooling

+Mint is a low-level client.
+If you need higher-level features such as connection management, pooling, metrics, and more, check out [Finch], a project built on top of Mint that provides those things.

 ## Contributing

 If you wish to contribute check out the [issue list](https://github.com/elixir-mint/mint/issues) and let us know what you want to work on so we can discuss it and reduce duplicate work.